This post may contain affiliate links. See my disclosure for more information.

-I love that there are a number of options of courses (my fave is the 7-Weeks to Christian Weight Loss, Healthy Eating and Fitness).
+I love that there are a number of options of courses (their latest is the Faithful Finish Lines 2.0 Membership) — Ah-mazing!
+Focused and personal help for you.

 Since God is so clever and kind, wouldn’t you know I found a book while cleaning that I had ordered forever ago and never read.
 It’s called Full: Food, Jesus, and the Battle for Satisfaction.

 I am struck on every page with wisdom that just about knocks me over.
 After finishing the book, I decided to go back through my much written-in copy and choose from the numerous underlined and starred passages to find gems to copy into the journal I’ve dedicated to this process.

 Come, all you who are thirsty, come to the waters; and you who have no money, come, buy and eat!
 Come, buy wine and milk without money and without cost.
 Why spend money on what is not bread, and your labor on what does not satisfy?
 Listen, listen to me, and eat what is good, and you will delight in the richest of fare. -Isaiah 55:1-2

 I will not seek comfort in what doesn’t satisfy!
 God’s greatest desire isn’t just to kick sin to the curb.
 He wants to draw me closer.

 Blessed are those who hunger and thirst for righteousness, for they shall be satisfied. -Matthew 5:6